 In less than two decades, the twenty-first century has brought sweeping changes to most significant industries both domestic and abroad.
 The technological revolution that came with the creation of the internet, indelibly altered the way businesses and markets function and interact.
 Part and parcel with this rapid change in technology and communication was the rise of the e-commerce boom with retailers or vendors shifting their emphasis on how goods can be sold.
 Today, thanks in part to the successful models put out by eBay and Amazon, customers are not only comfortable but in many cases, prefer to shop online and have their goods, be they clothes, groceries or products delivered directly to their door.
 Further, Amazon Prime’s model of the standard two-day delivery wholly altered the market and how rapidly buyers expect their goods to be delivered.
-Because this shift in how customer’s view shipping, it is now far more critical than merely getting your products from A to B, the factory to their door.
+Because this shift in how customer’s view shipping, it is now far more critical than merely getting your products from point A to point B, the factory to their door.
 Due to this change in customer expectations, companies are ever more reliant on the efficacy of their shipping and the ability to ensure that their goods are not only delivered to their customer but done so as fast as possible.

 A company’s success or failure may depend on the speed and accuracy of deliveries and in customer’s eyes, those factors represent your company’s commitment to excellence and customer satisfaction.
 Because of that, your success can hinge on the edge of a knife with that margin separating the two is a razor thin line.
 This means that shipping mistakes can quite literally make or break a company.
 Therefore, knowing and avoiding common shipping mistakes can be the ultimate difference maker.
 Below are a dozen common shipping mistakes and remedies for those issues.

 Faulty packaging is the primary cause of damaged freight, which leaves you with unhappy customers and much higher costs.
 Therefore, it behooves you to know what items you are shipping and package them appropriately.
 According to experts, the structural integrity of most any shipping box undergoes significant break down over the course of a single journey; and that is for boxes that are correctly sized and packed.
-This structural damage exponentially only increases if a package is improperly packed or sized.
+This structural damage exponentially increases if a package is improperly packed or sized.
 Think about the amount of time and care you put into creating a fantastic product, why then would you negate all that work with re-using shipping boxes or utilizing boxes of an improper fit?
 Consider what it is you are shipping and pack accordingly.
 Different items will require varying amounts of care and protection, with much depending on an item’s weight, size and fragility.
 For specialty goods, it may be worth it to work with package engineering specialists who can help create custom packages designed specifically for that product.
 Regardless, even after selecting the right packaging, make sure that your goods are secured to their pallet and not filled with overhanging packages; instead, interlock-stack or column stack goods, secure them with stretch wrap and bands and use cushioning to increase strength, stability, and shock absorption.
 A little extra time or money is worth the cost of ensuring that your goods arrive intact and unmarred.

-Mistake #2 An inaccurate BOL
+Mistake #2: an inaccurate BOL

 The Bill of Lading is the key document that is required for every freight shipment.
 It is a legally binding document that gives both the carrier and the driver all the needed details to process and invoice the freight accurately.
 The bill of lading includes: